Club name & Headquarters

 You are responsible for your guest/guests.
 You should make sure they comply with the club rules and by-laws.
 You must not leave the club’s premises before your guest/guests.

 You cannot have more than two guests at one time.
 You cannot invite the same person as a guest more than 6 times in one calendar year.
-You are not allowed to invite someone as a guest if their membership has been suspended, terminated (they’ve been expelled from the club), or the membership committee rejected their request to be a member.
+You are not allowed to invite someone as a guest if their membership has been suspended, terminated (they’ve been expelled from the club), or the Management Committee rejected their request to be a member.

-All guests must sign in and pay a fee.
+All guests must sign in and pay a fee (as determined once a year by the Management Committee).
 The guest fee does not apply to anyone under 18.

 Non-members attending the club for playing in a sporting league game will be treated as a guest for that occasion and can use the club’s facilities.
 They must be 14+, and it must be agreed at least 48 hours before they attend by a committee member or Bar Manager.